Executive Team

 Executive assistant: Gina Russo

-Adam is a strong leader with more than 15 years of experience on the OMA’s legal team providing trusted counsel across the Association.
+Adam Farber is a strong leader with more than 15 years of experience on the OMA’s legal team providing trusted counsel across the Association.
 Most recently, he has guided the organization through renewals of its governance structure.
-Adam is general counsel for the OMA and the executive director of the Legal and Governance department, which provides trusted advice and assistance to OMA staff, board, executive committee, council, OMA Committees, bi-lateral OMA/MOHLTC Committees and Sections.
+Farber is general counsel for the OMA and the executive director of the Legal and Governance department, which provides trusted advice and assistance to OMA staff, board, executive committee, council, OMA Committees, bi-lateral OMA/MOHLTC Committees and Sections.
 Legal and Governance also advises physicians on a wide range of legal issues including practice arrangements, employment issues, privacy of personal information and personal health information, as well as interpretation of legislation relevant in a health-care setting.
 Legal and Governance assists physician groups who wish to develop governance structures and agreements for their practices and in relation to their participation in non-fee-for-service agreements.
 The department also assists in the negotiation of physician services agreements and the negotiation of various non-fee-for-service funding agreements with the Ontario MOHTLC.
-Adam is a graduate of the University of Western Ontario Law School and was called to the Ontario Bar in 2002.
+Farber is a graduate of the University of Western Ontario Law School and was called to the Ontario Bar in 2002.